 The basement door was closed.
 I opened it and held my lantern over the descending steps, fully expecting some creature to appear and rip my heart of my chest.
 But it didn’t.
-Slinking down the steps I heard a rustle, a movement.
-I stopped, listening.
-I was terrified now.
+Slinking down the stairs I heard a rustle.
+I froze.
+I was terrified.
 How the tables turn.

 I regained my wits and continued to the bottom of the stairs, turning to light underneath them which is where I thought the noise had come from.
 In that moment a being almost the same size as me lunged out from the darkness screeching, heading straight for my face.
 I swung the poker and hit the thing hard.
 It crumpled to the floor.
 I still couldn’t make out what it was, it was covered in rags.
 I used the poker to start pushing the rags out of the way to get a proper look at it, even though I just wanted to run.
 But to where?
 Where would you run to on this rotten earth?

 Removing some rags I could not believe what I was seeing.
 There was an arm – a human arm!
-A face – a human face!
-It was covered in dirt and skinny but it was human!
+A human face!
+It was covered in dirt and skinny but it was human.
 How can this be possible?
 Humans are extinct.
 But here it was, a human being!
 A young female.
-I could see that one of it’s arms was broken and that must be the cause of it’s pain.
-It’s eyes started opening, I saw realisation hit it’s face and it scrambled to move, to run, knocking it’s arm in the process and letting out a sorrowful cry, sinking into a ball on the floor in defeat.
+I could see that one of its arms was broken and that must be the cause of its pain.
+Its eyes started opening, I saw realisation hit its face and it scrambled to move, knocking its arm in the process and letting out a sorrowful cry, sinking into a ball on the floor in defeat.

 ‘Where have you come from my friend?’
 I asked.
 The female looked up and began speaking fast, like she was afraid.
 But I couldn’t understand anything she was saying.
 It was a new language.
 That was to be expected after all this time.